esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 2:

-We are going to tell `composer` to update `composer.json` requirements but not update yet all dependencies (means also your Drupal 8 is running this whole time without being affected, nice!).
-This is very important to avoid dead-locks of cross dependant libraries.
+We are going to tell `composer` to update `composer.json` requirements *but not* update yet all dependencies (means also your Drupal 8 is running this whole time without being affected, nice!).
+This is very important to avoid dead-locks of cross-dependant libraries.

 Run each line for D9 core and its base packages.